Retro RV - How to Save Money Buying a Used Motorhome and Upgrading It Your Way.

 Of the remaining dozen, two only had four pictures in their listing and the seller did not want to send any more pictures.
 Each of them suggested that I “drop by” and check the camper out personally, which would be my next step anyway but each of them was more than two states away, so I set them aside.

 Four others were close enough to our home (less than 100-miles) that we made quick trips and inspected them.
 One turned out to be a maybe, and the other three were nothing like their pictures.

-So, now we were down to just ten prospects after several weeks of research.
+So, now we were down to just six prospects after our intensive several weeks of research.

-We made arrangements and my wife and I were going to be heading to Jacksonville the next morning.
-As I put all of my paperwork away for the day, looking forward to a nice glass of red wine to relax with after all of the work I had done, I looked down and I saw a listing for what seemed a good prospect, and it was less than twenty miles away from my home.
+As I put all of my paperwork away one evening, looking forward to a nice glass of red wine to relax with after all of the work I had done, I looked down and I saw a listing for what seemed a good prospect, and it was less than twenty miles away from my home.

-I groaned, expecting more disappointment, but I called them and, guess what?
+I groaned, expecting more disappointment, but I called them anyway and, guess what?
 He told me he couldn’t drop the price on the unit I had called about.
 Then he threw in the big BUT!
-He said;

 “But, I do have a consignment unit that I think you would love and the owner is willing to consider offers.”

-In less than ten minutes of questions, I was very interested and we had set up a meeting for the next morning.
-After I had hung up, I explained to my wife that with this dealer being only twenty miles away we could stop by and look and if it wasn’t interesting, we would just keep going to Jacksonville as planned.
+After less than ten minutes of questions, I was very interested and we had set up a meeting for the next morning.
+After I had hung up, I explained to my wife that with this dealer being only twenty miles away we had to check the motorhome out.

 Finally, after a half an hour of dickering we agreed that I should make and offer, if I was serious.